 Hukseflux is the leading expert in measurement of energy transfer.
 We design and manufacture sensors and measuring systems that support the energy transition.
 We are market leaders in solar radiation- and heat flux measurement.
-Customers are served through the main office in the Netherlands, and locally owned representations in the USA, Brazil, India, China, Southeast Asia and Japan.
+Customers are served through the main office in the Netherlands, and locally owned representative sales offices in the USA, Brazil, India, China, Southeast Asia and Japan.